dpearton/enhancer_annotation_and_motif_analysis/README.md

 ## Pipeline summary

 1. Conditionally unzip genome (--fasta) and GTF (--gtf) files
+2. Index genome in order to retrieve chromosome lengths
-2. Filter genes of interest (--gene_list) from GTF and filter gene biotype entries in GTF
+3. Filter genes of interest (--gene_list) from GTF and filter gene biotype entries in GTF
-3. Conditionally extend length of peaks (--peaks) by a given length (--extend_peaks)
+4. Conditionally extend length of peaks (--peaks) by a given length (--extend_peaks)
+5. Sort peaks according to chromosome positioning

+6. Assign TSS to peaks:
+   a) Assign TSS to peaks if they fall within CTCF sites flanking the peak of interest:
+      1. For each peak retrieve nearest CTCF sites upstream (CTCF start site) and downstream (CTCF end site)
+      2. Sort flanking CTCF coordinates
+      3. Annotate peaks to TSS within flanking CTCF sites

+   b) Assign TSS to peaks if they fall within an <x>kb window of the peak of interest

-4. Retrieve filtered peak fasta sequences
+7. Retrieve filtered peak fasta sequences
-5. Calculate background base frequencies for motif screening
+8. Calculate background base frequencies for motif screening
-6. Identify motif binding sites in peaks ([`fimo`](https://meme-suite.org/meme/doc/fimo.html))
+9. Identify motif binding sites in peaks ([`fimo`](https://meme-suite.org/meme/doc/fimo.html))
-7. Annotate peak-motif file with nearby genes
+10. Annotate peak-motif file with nearby genes

 ## Quick Start